top of page

 Do you ever wonder what your friends and neighbors listen to?

-We asked people from throughout The Exchange's community -- artists, musicians, board members and other volunteers, and our Listening Room soundman -- to let us know what they listen to, in any and all genres, and we have their playlists here to share with you.
+When we put the Listening Room on pause during COVID, we asked people from throughout The Exchange's community -- artists, musicians, board members and other volunteers, and our Listening Room soundman -- to let us know what they listen to, in any and all genres, and we have their playlists here to share with you.

 Click on any of the links to enjoy great music; scroll down to read more about the people who shared their playlists with you.